awesome-panel/awesome-panel/docs/packages/awesome-panel-extensions/designer.md

     - Search and navigation across large code bases
 - Automated testing using Pytest.
     - Test Driven Development TDD with refactoring.
-- Code Quality chcks using Black, Pylint and MyPy
+- Code Quality checks using Black, Pylint and MyPy
 - Documentation with Docstrings and Sphinx.
 - Collaboration on GitHub, Azure DevOps etc.
 - The ability to break down my tools, visualizations, dashboards and apps into smaller components.
 - Develop `reactive` applications where I can `subscribe` to `events` like in modern front end frameworks.
-    - Panel and Param is perfect for that.
+    - Panel with Param is perfect for that.
 - Develop streaming applications.
     - Panel.
-HoloViews and Param is perfect for that.
+HoloViews, Streamz and Param is perfect for that.
 - Develop applications powered by Python and extensible from Python.
     - Not from the frontend in Javascript, Typescript, React, Vue, Angular etc.
-        - My data science colleagues cannot use these languages and frameworks.
-So the languages and frameworks become bottlenecks.
+        - My data friends and colleagues do not master these languages and frameworks.
+And my users do not care about Themes, Styles, Transitions etc. (I do though :-).
+So the frontend languages and frameworks become bottlenecks.
     - Panel, HoloViews, Streamz, Param are perfect because they are well integrated and Panel holds state on the Python side and can push from Python to Frontend.
 Something Voila also provides, but Streamlit and Dash do not.

 ### As Is: This Holds Me Back